 Google is a great example of a name that allows a brand to be something much bigger than even its founders had envisioned.
 After all, it has even managed to turn its name into a verb – to google something is a common term for the act of searching for anything online, whether the user is actually using Google or not.
 This, in turn, has seen the company dominate 90% of the market share of search engines worldwide.

-It is a Source of Pride
+6. It Is a Source of Pride

 As an entrepreneur, you will be putting a large amount of your time, money, and effort into making your company successful.
 This is why you should find a name that you can get behind, and that represents the passion and energy you have dedicated to building a profitable business.